Gabrieltgaldino/NRG_QT/docs/source/case_studies/spike.rst

            :width: 65%
            :align: center

 We can then use Surfaces to check the interactions for each one of those objects, and understand the possible interaction variation that comes with the structural variability.
-The Receptor-Binding Domain is represented by chain A, and ACE2 is represented by chain B.
+The Receptor-Binding Domain is represented by chain B, and ACE2 is represented by chain A.

     .. image:: /_static/images/Tutorial/surfaces_original_conf.png
            :alt: An example image